Cassumbra/cocks-conquest/README.md

 'v' is used to heal at the cost of 5 cum points and 1 turn.

 'c' is used to begin targetting a cumshot.
+You fire through pressing 'c' again or 'enter'.

 After resistance of an enemy is dropped to zero, it will become tranced, and can be consumed.

 Digestion of an enemy takes 3 turns and restores 15 cum points.